Quantization of skyrmions using instantons

 \subsection{Improving the instanton approximation}

 The instanton approximation provides the correct global picture.
 That is: it produces a manifold of skyrmions with the correct symmetries and topology.
 However, the energies and metric components are not accurate when compared with true solutions of the Skyrme model.
 These are known for the twisted and untwisted skyrmions.
 For zero pion mass $m=0$, the twisted solution the true energy is $E^t = 1037$ while the instanton energy is $E^i=1066$.
 The metric terms are even worse.
-For example, the true value of the rotational moment of inertia is $(g_{11}^V)^t = 4458.7$ while the intanton approximation gives $(g_{11}^V)^i = 1.45 (g_{11}^V)^t = 6461.6$.
-Further, it is believed that a non-zero pion mass is needed to accurately describe real physics \cite{mankomantonwood2007}, providing a further correction to the properties used.
-The energy and independent moment of inertia terms are listed for the instanton approximation, $m=0$ skyrmions and $m=1$ skyrmions in Table \ref{tab:instanton_vs_nums}.
+For example, the true value of the rotational moment of inertia is $(g_{11}^V)^t = 4458.7$ while the instanton approximation gives $(g_{11}^V)^i = 1.45, (g_{11}^V)^t = 6461.6$.
+Further, it is believed that a non-zero pion mass is needed to accurately describe real physics \cite{mankomantonwood2007}.
+The pion mass is modeled by including the term